cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     return out
 ~~~

-The validity circuit checks that the encoded measurement consists of ones and
+The `SumVec` validity circuit checks that the encoded measurement consists of
-zeros.
-Rather than use the `Range2` gadget on each element, as in the `Sum`
+ones and zeros.
+Rather than use the `Range2` gadget on each element, as in the
-validity circuit, it instead uses a `Mul` subcircuit and "free" constant
+`Sum` validity circuit, it instead uses `Mul` subcircuits and "free" constant
 multiplication and addition gates to simultaneously evaluate the same range
 check polynomial on each element, and multiply by a constant.
 One of the two
 `Mul` subcircuit inputs is equal to a measurement element multiplied by a power